 Want to refer a patient?

 - The Ottawa Hospital SPC - Access the OCEAN e-referral form for TOH or use the fillable PDF referral form

 Cornwall Community Hospital SPC – Access the OCEAN eReferral form or use the fillable PDF referral form

 Queensway Carleton Hospital SPC– only accepts patients referred from their own emergency department

-***Referrals are accepted by Medical Doctors and Nurse Practitioners only.
+***Referrals are accepted from medical doctors and nurse practitioners only.